GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 This illustration highlights these workflow steps:

-1. **A developer checks their Architect flow and CX as Code files into the GitHub repository**.
-Upon checkin, a GitHub action is executed and begins the deployment of the Architect flow and its dependent objects to a development Genesys Cloud environment.
+1. **A developer checks their Architect flow and CX-as-Code files into the GitHub repository**.
+Upon checkin, a GitHub Action is executed that begins the deployment of the Architect inbound email flow along within its dependent objects to a development Genesys Cloud environment.
 2. **A GitHub Action spins up a virtual environment an executes the CI/CD pipeline**.
+The GitHub Action:
+  * Installs Terraform, which handles the backing state and locking.
+  * Executes the CX-as-Code environment and creates all prerequisites that are needed for the Architect inbound email flow.
-It installs Terraform and executes the CX-as-Code environment.
-The GitHub Action then installs Archy and imports the Architect flow to the target Genesys Cloud environment.
-Finally, the GitHub Action runs a small Python script to connect the Archy flow to its trigger.
+  * Installs Archy and imports the Architect inbound email flow to the target Genesys Cloud environment and source control. **Note**: Archy does not manage flow dependencies.
+  * Runs a small Python script that uses the Genesys Cloud Platform API SDK to connect the Architect inbound email flow to its trigger and the email domain route.
-3. **Once the deployment to the development environment is complete, GitHub spins up another environment and runs a Python-based platform test that checks to make sure the flow and its dependent objects are properly functioning**.
-If the platform tests pass, the GitHub Action then starts a deploy to a Genesys Cloud test environment.
-If the platform tests fail, no further deployments will occur.
+3. **Once the deployment to the development environment is complete, the GitHub Action spins up another environment.
+It also runs a platform test that checks to make sure the flow and its dependent objects function properly**.
+The test involves a small Python script that uses the Genesys Cloud Platform API SDK.
+If the platform tests pass, the GitHub Action starts a deploy to a Genesys Cloud test environment.
+If the platform tests fail, no further deployments occur.
-4. **If the platform tests pass, a GitHub Action spins up another virtual environment and repeats step #2 in a test Genesys Cloud environment**.
+4. **If the platform test passes, a GitHub Action repeats step #2 to create a test Genesys Cloud environment**.
 The deployment completes the entire Genesys Cloud core configuration.

 ## Contents